-The German's CV already boasted two Bundesliga titles, a German Cup and a UEFA Champions League final appearance, all earned during a seven-year stint at Borussia Dortmund.
+Klopp’s CV already boasted two Bundesliga titles, a German Cup and a Champions League final appearance before he took the Reds reins, all earned during a seven-year stint at Borussia Dortmund.

-Klopp's journey as a player began - and in fact ended - with FSV Mainz, where he spent his entire career before retiring at 34.
+His journey as a player had started – and in fact ended – with FSV Mainz 05, where he spent his entire career before retiring at 34.

 This ability to apply his experience was evident in a positional move from striker to centre-half as his career progressed, and it resulted in more than 300 professional appearances.